Max Heidegger

-Maximilian Heidegger (מקס היידגר; born June 5, 1997) is an American-Israeli professional basketball player who last played for Türk Telekom of the Basketbol Süper Ligi (BSL).
+Maximilian Heidegger (מקס היידגר; born June 5, 1997) is an American-Israeli professional basketball player for Hapoel Tel Aviv of the Ligat HaAl and the EuroLeague.
 He played college basketball for UC Santa Barbara.

 High school career

 Heidegger played for two years at Crespi Carmelite High School.
 He suffered a back injury as a sophomore.
 As a junior, he transferred to Blair Academy in New Jersey but did not play basketball.
 Heidegger transferred to Oaks Christian School for his senior year.
 He scored a career-high 40 points on February 6, 2016, in a 76–66 win against Agoura High School.
 Heidegger averaged 28 points, 5.9 rebounds, 2.9 assists, and 1.4 steals per game.
 He was named to the Southern Section All-Division 4A Team, Los Angeles Daily News All-Area Team, and Ventura County Star All-County Team.

 College career

 As a freshman at UC Santa Barbara, Heidegger averaged 7.6 points, 2.1 rebounds, and 1.4 assists per game, though the team struggled to a 6–22 record.
 On November 11, 2017, Heidegger scored a career-high 33 points while shooting 8-of-14 from beyond the arc in an 85–66 win against North Dakota State.
 He averaged 19.1 points, 2.5 rebounds, and 2.5 assists per game as a sophomore, shooting 40.4% from three-point range.
 Heidegger earned First Team All-Big West honors.
 He averaged 11.9 points, three rebounds, and 2.7 assists per game as a junior.

 On November 27, 2019, Heidegger suffered a concussion after hitting his head on a metal railing during a game against Portland State, forcing him to miss more than a month.
 On February 1, 2020, he nearly posted a triple-double with 14 points, 11 assists, and nine rebounds in an 87–62 win against Long Beach State.
 Heidegger had a season-high 31 points on February 13, in an 84–75 loss at UC Davis.
 He suffered a season-ending ankle injury on February 27 against UC Riverside.
 As a senior, Heidegger led UC Santa Barbara in scoring at 16 points per game, and also averaged 3.2 assists and 2.4 rebounds per game.
 He was named to the First Team All-Big West.
 Heidegger finished his college career with 1,347 points, ranking 15th on the Gauchos' all-time scoring list.